-The Military Revolution in the seventeenth century marked the onset of a process of consolidation and centralization that eventually crystallized diffuse polities into modern European states.
-Figure A16 in the Appendix documents this trend; from the early 1600s on, average territory sizes grew as expanding states absorbed more and more cities.
 In the previous section, we documented that - starting in an earlier period during the zenith of medieval constitutionalism - the near-constant conflict experienced by cities in the German lands gave rise to the development of a series of administrative and institutional innovations.
 Our results suggest that rulers trade off political power to their subjects to raise the funds needed to finance warfare.
 New representative institutions were coupled with the adoption of complex forms of taxation, allowing cities to develop substantial local fiscal and spending capacity.

 Were cities and territories that were early to adopt the high-fiscal capacity paradigm more likely to come out on top in the consolidation process that followed?
-Figure 8 provides an answer in the affirmative.
+Figure 7 provides an answer in the affirmative.
 Here, we split our sample of territories into those of above- and below-median tax capacity in the sixteenth century, before the onset of the Military Revolution proper.
-The stark divergence between the two curves from the early seventeenth century onward indicates that the territories which had developed greater tax potential during the heyday of medieval constitutionalism were at a prime position to subsequently springboard into a rapid process of consolidation.
+The stark divergence between the two curves from the early seventeenth century onward indicates that the territories which had developed greater tax potential during the heyday of raise emergency funds in a state of war.

+medieval constitutionalism were at a prime position to subsequently springboard into a rapid process of consolidation.

 What role did wars play in the relationship between tax capacity and territorial expansion?
 To explore this dimension, we conduct an exercise in the spirit of Gennaioli and Voth (2015).
 We identify all instances where a city switches from one territory to another following a period of war.
 We then calculate the difference in tax capacity between the gaining territory and the losing territory, as measured by the difference in the number of complex taxes levied in the two territories.
 Positive differences therefore indicate that a city switches from a lower to a higher tax capacity territory.
-In Figure 9, we plot the average of these differences over time.
+In Figure 8, we plot the average of these differences over time.
 The pattern that emerges goes some way towards explaining the divergence in centralization we see from the seventeenth century on.
 Consistently throughout the centuries, as a rule, higher tax capacity territories conquer cities from territories with lower tax capacity.
 But before the Military Revolution these differences were modest.
 From the year 1600 onwards, however, there is a pronounced increase in the tax advantage of conquerors over the conquered.
-That is, following the Military Revolution, having superior taxation infrastructure in place becomes a strong predictor of wartime success.
+That is, following the Military Revolution, having superior taxation infrastructure in place becomes a strong predictor of wartime success.67